open-ephys/onix-bonsai-onix1-docs/articles/tutorials/spikes.md

 Connect a `FrequencyFilter` operator to the second `ConvertScale` operator and set its properties.
 - Set its "SampleRate" property to 30000.
 Ephys data in all devices is 30 kHz.
 - Set the "FilterType" property to an adequate type.
 In this example, we use a high pass filter to look at spikes.
 - Set the "Cutoff1" and "Cutoff2" properties to an adequate value.
-In this examples, we use 300 Hz as the lower cutoff frequency.
+In this example, we use 300 Hz as the lower cutoff frequency.

 <!-- placeholder for visual demonstrating the scaled, filtered data -->

 > [!TIP]
-> If you choose to save data, make sure you place the `MatrixWriter` operator before filtering and scaling to save raw
+> If you choose to save data, we recommend you place the `MatrixWriter` operator before filtering and scaling to save raw
-> data instead of scaled or scaled, filtered data.
-The `FrequencyFilter` operator could remove signals from a bandwidth
-> of interest and the second `ConvertScale` value increase the size of your data without increasing meaningful
+> data instead of scaled or filtered data.
+Filtering with the `FrequencyFilter` operator before recording could remove signals from a bandwidth of interest and converting to microvolts with the second `ConvertScale` operator could increase the size of your data without increasing meaningful information.
-> information.

 ## Detect events